RedlionEster/Habit-Tracker-App/README.md

    * Create a New Habit: Add a new habit to track.
    * Increment Habit: Mark your habit as completed for the current period.
    * Reset Habit: Reset the progress of an existing habit.
-   * Analyse Habit: Review your habit tracking data.
+   * Analyse Habits: Review your habit tracking data.
    * Delete Habit: Remove a habit from your tracking list.
    * Exit: Leave the App.

 ### Creating a New Habit
-Run the application and select "Create".
+* Run the application and select "Create a New Habit".
-Enter the name of your new habit.
+* Enter the name of your new habit.
-Enter a description for your habit.
+* Enter a description for your habit.
-Choose whether it's a Daily or Weekly habit.
+* Choose whether it's a Daily or Weekly habit.
-The habit will be created and stored in the database.
+* The habit will be created and stored in the database.

 ### Completing a Task
-Run the application and select "Increment".
+* Run the application and select "Increment Habit".
-Select the habit you want to increment.
+* Select the habit you want to increment.
-The habit's count will be incremented, and the last increment date will be updated.
+* The habit's count will be incremented, and the last increment date will be updated.

 ### Resetting a Habit
-Run the application and select "Reset".
+* Run the application and select "Reset Habit".
-Select the habit you want to reset.
+* Select the habit you want to reset.
-The habit's count will be reset to 0.
+* The habit's count will be reset to 0.

+### Analyzing Habits
+* Run the application and select "Analyse Habits".
+* Choose from the following options:

+   *List all habits:* View a list of all currently tracked habits.
+   *List habits by periodicity:* View habits filtered by their periodicity (Daily or Weekly).
+   *Longest streak of all habits:* View the longest streak achieved among all habits.
+   *Longest streak for a habit:* View the longest streak achieved for a specific habit.

 ### Deleting a Habit
-Run the application and select "Delete".
+Run the application and select "Delete Habit".
 Select the habit you want to delete.
 The habit will be removed from the database.